Cannabis Spirituality: Using Plant Medicine as a Sacred Tool

 Set an Intention

-Consciously setting an intention and reminders throughout your journey, focuses the mind on the thing you want to manifest.
-Putting this out into the ether, and more importantly your consciousness, can produce some profound effects.
+Consciously set an intention and reminders throughout your journey, focusing the mind on the thing you want to manifest.
+Putting this out into the ether and your consciousness can produce some profound effects.

 Are you accomplishing what you set out?
 Are you comfortable?
 Is this serving you?
 These are questions you should ask yourself when trying to use cannabis spiritually, as it may or may not be the right tool for you.